Skip to main content

 [happy] I can't believe this is happening.

-For best results, use only one emotion or delivery style markup at the beginning of your text.
+Best practices: Use only one emotion or delivery style markup at the beginning of your text.
 Using multiple emotion and delivery style markups or placing them mid-text may produce mixed results.
-Instead, we recommend splitting up the text into separate requests, with all markups placed at the start of the text.
+Instead, split the text into separate requests with the markup at the start of each.
 See our Best Practices guide for more details.

 Non-verbal Vocalization